If you witness someone loosening or cracking a tooth during a seizure, your first aid may mean that their tooth can be saved.

 - The person should see a dentist as soon as possible.

-- If you are not able to put the tooth back in its socket, keep it wet either by putting it in some milk or the person could keep it in their mouth (for example between their cheek and gum).
+- If you are not able to put the tooth back in its socket, try to keep it wet, if possible by putting it in some milk.